From valence fluctuations to long-range magnetic order in EuPd$_2$(Si$_{1-x}$Ge$_x$)$_2$ single crystals: Results and Discussion

-\\ To analyze the anomalies of the heat capacity data for the two different ground states in more detail, the phonon background was determined using an analytic Debye-model function \cite{Anderson19}.
+\\ To analyze the anomalies of the heat-capacity data for the two different ground states in more detail, the phonon background was determined using an analytic Debye-model function \cite{Anderson19}.
 We found that using a single Debye temperature did not lead to satisfactory agreement to the measured data, therefore, we allowed for two different Debye temperatures, which led to a significant improvement of the overall fit quality.
 The resulting Debye fits are shown in Fig.~\ref{807_HC} for the two concentrations $x=0.058$ and $x=0.105$.
-For the former concentration, we found Debye temperatures of $\Theta_{D1} = 195\pm 10\,$K and $\Theta_{D2} = 341\pm 5\,$K, for the latter the high-temperature Debye fit yields $\Theta_{D1} = 162\pm 10\,$K and $\Theta_{D2} = 346\pm 5\,$K. Subtracting this phonon contribution from the measured data gives the 4f-based heat capacity, shown as open symbols in Fig.~\ref{807_HC}.
-It becomes evident, that besides the very different shape of the anomaly at $T'_V$ and $T_N$, the 4f-based contribution is also very different below the characteristic temperatures, resulting from magnonic excitations for the magnetically ordered compound with $x=0.105$.
+For the former concentration, we found Debye temperatures of $\Theta_{D1} = (195\pm 10)\,$K and $\Theta_{D2} = (341\pm 5)\,$K, for the latter the high-temperature Debye fit yields $\Theta_{D1} = (162\pm 10)\,$K and $\Theta_{D2} = (346\pm 5)\,$K. The contribution from the conduction electrons (apart from $4f$) to the heat capacity was estimated from the respective contribution to the heat capacity in LaPd$_2$Si$_2$, where a Sommerfeld coefficient of $\gamma=6$\,mJ/molK$^2$ was reported \cite{Besnus91}.
+Subtracting the phonon and this conduction-electron contribution from the measured data allows us to extract the contribution of $4f$ electrons to the heat capacity, shown as open symbols in Fig.~\ref{807_HC}.
+It becomes evident, that besides the very different shape of the anomaly at $T'_V$ and $T_N$, the $4f$ contribution is also very different below the characteristic temperatures, resulting from magnonic excitations for the magnetically-ordered compound with $x=0.105$.
 This contribution is absent for the valence-fluctuating material, without long-range magnetic order.
-This can be even directly seen in Fig.~\ref{HC}, at e.g. 30\,K, where the heat capacity is much smaller for all valence fluctuating samples (blue curves) in comparison to the magnetically ordered samples (red curves).
-Integrating the 4f heat capacity divided by temperature gives the 4f-based entropy, which is shown as red line in Fig.~\ref{807_HC}.
+This can be even directly seen in Fig.~\ref{HC}, at e.g. 30\,K, where the heat capacity is much smaller for all valence-fluctuating samples (blue curves) in comparison to the magnetically-ordered samples (red curves).
+Integrating the $4f$ heat capacity divided by temperature gives the contribution of the $4f$ electrons to the entropy, which is shown as red line in Fig.~\ref{807_HC}.
 For $x=0.105$ we find an entropy contribution close to $S = \text{R}\cdot\ln(8)$ which corresponds to the expected entropy contribution of a localized magnetic Eu\textsuperscript{2+} ($J=7/2$) moment.
-In contrast, the 4f-based entropy found for $x=0.058$ amounts to only $S = \frac{2}{3}\text{R}\cdot\ln(8)$, which accounts for the valence-crossover behavior, i.e., a dynamical admixture of non-magnetic Eu\textsuperscript{3+} ($J=0$) states.\\
+In contrast, the contribution of the $4f$ electrons to the entropy found for $x=0.058$ amounts to only $S = \frac{2}{3}\text{R}\cdot\ln(8)$, which accounts for the valence-crossover behavior, i.e., a dynamical admixture of non-magnetic Eu\textsuperscript{3+} ($J=0$) states.
+For the data of the $x=0.105$ sample, we were able to describe the heat-capacity data using a molecular-field theory for Heisenberg antiferromagnets, developed in Ref.~\cite{Johnston15}.
+There, the only free parameter to model the heat capacity for a $J=7/2$ system, which orders antiferromagnetially with local moments, is the ordering temperature $T_N$.
+Using the value $T_N=47$~K for the $x=0.105$ sample, we obtain a theoretical curve, which reproduces the magnetic heat capacity very well (green dashed line in Fig.~\ref{807_HC}b).
+In particular the shoulder at around $T_N/3$, which is due to the large Zeeman degeneracy of the $J = 7/2$ ground state and frequently observed in magnetically-ordered systems with a $4f^7$ electronic configuration (Eu$^{2+}$ or Gd$^{3+}$), is well described.\\